vim-syntastic/syntastic/README.markdown

 `g:syntastic_python_checkers` accordingly in your `vimrc`, and run [Vim][vim] from the virtual environment.

-If you're starting Vim from a desktop environment rather than from a terminal you might need to write wrapper scripts around your checkers, to activate the virtual environment before running the actual checks.
+If you're starting Vim from a desktop manager rather than from a terminal you might need to write wrapper scripts around your checkers, to activate the virtual environment before running the actual checks.
 Then you'll need to point the relevant `g:syntastic_python_<checker>_exec` variables to the wrapper scripts.